tahaygun/ai-calorie-tracker/README.md

 - **AI-Powered Text Analysis**: Get instant nutritional information for any food or meal using OpenAI's advanced language models
 - **Image Analysis**: Upload food photos for automatic analysis and nutritional breakdown
+- **Weight Tracking**: Monitor your weight progress with an interactive chart and set target weight goals
 - **Enhanced Model Selection**: Choose from GPT-4o-mini (recommended), GPT-4o, GPT-3.5 Turbo, GPT-4, or use your own custom model
 - **No Account Required**: Start tracking immediately - no sign-up, no hassle
 - **Daily Summaries**: View your daily calorie and nutrition totals